Perspective | The U.S. government can do more to fight domestic terror without any new laws

 While the arrests highlight the diversity of the domestic violent extremism threat, law enforcement, researchers, lawmakers and the public alike still lack a clear picture of its scope.
 FBI senior leadership frequently testifies that they maintain “850 active investigations” into domestic extremism-related cases.
 Yet the FBI does not disaggregate this statistic by the category of domestic extremist group involved or the level of investigative resources that it dedicates to each case.
 Without these data, the public can’t properly evaluate, monitor and oversee how law enforcement is devoting resources to each category — we’re limited to broad-brushstroke judgments on overall success or failure without nuance or specificity.
 As a baseline to improve the policy response to the disparate threats facing the United States, Congress should mandate an annual, publicly available report by the FBI, including statistics on the number of full-field investigations, preliminary investigations, and assessments related to domestic terrorism cases, broken down by the specific domestic violent extremist subcategories that it uses to label different types of violent extremist groups and movements.

 The Biden administration can use existing structures for counterterrorism collaboration within the U.S. government to improve information-sharing between federal agencies on domestic violent extremism.
-It could continue the expansion of the National Counterterrorism Center (NCTC)’s mandate on domestic terrorism and immediately nominate a candidate for its director position.
+It could continue the expansion of the mandate for the National Counterterrorism Center (NCTC) on domestic terrorism and immediately nominate a candidate for its director position.
 NCTC, created in the post-9/11 restructuring of the U.S. intelligence community, has served as a coordinating forum for law enforcement and intelligence agencies on counterterrorism.
 It has a tested system in place for reviewing data related to U.S. citizens — a contentious issue for domestic terrorism — that is constantly reviewed by lawyers inside and outside the U.S. government.
 The center can improve capacity for information sharing without any changes to the law.

 That would also assist the FBI in its investigative capabilities.
 Our research on Capitol Hill siege participants found that 13 percent of those arrested had a military background; Defense Secretary Lloyd Austin has promised to devote additional resources to probing the scope of domestic violent extremism within the military.
 The FBI and Defense Department are already sharing information about terrorism investigations, and they could expand that cooperation to include domestic extremism cases.
 Last year alone, the Pentagon received over 60 warnings from the FBI that its domestic extremism-related investigations involved members of the military.
 The agencies should share information not only about active-duty military under investigation for domestic extremism, but also former military, other Defense Department personnel, contractors, or anyone with access to military facilities.
 Only by fully understanding the scope of the extremism problem within its ranks can the Defense Department begin to confront it.